FREE CONSULTATION 603-691-0100

 To prove the complete extent of your damages, you need a skilled Manchester medical malpractice lawyer who can build a solid case, conduct an extensive investigation, and gather the necessary evidence to support your case.

-Types of Medical Malpractice Handled at Kenison Law Office
+Types of Medical Malpractice Handled at Kenison Law Office PLLC

 Any affirmative act that a medical care provider makes to diagnose or treat a patient can potentially lead to malpractice if done in a careless manner.
 An omission (failure to act) can also lead to liability.